Rithm Capital Beats Earnings by 27% and Trades Near Its 52-Week Low Anyway

 What the Data Actually Shows

 Start with the earnings.
-In the most recent quarter, Rithm posted $0.52 per share against estimates of $0.47, a 10.7% beat.
-The quarter before that: $0.54 versus $0.52, a 3.8% beat.
+Last quarter, Rithm posted $0.52 per share against estimates of $0.47 — a 10.7% beat.
+The quarter before: $0.54 versus $0.52, a 3.8% beat.
 Before that: another $0.54 versus $0.52.
-And the most recent headline quarter delivered a 27.5% blowout.
+The headline quarter delivered a 27.5% blowout.
 Four quarters.
 Four beats.
-Not one miss.
-The trailing twelve-month revenue figure sits at $3.8 billion.
-These are not the numbers of a company in decline.
+No misses.
+Trailing twelve-month revenue: $3.8 billion.
+These are not the numbers of a shrinking business.

 "RITM Stock Near 52-Week Low Despite $100 Billion in Assets and a Blowout Quarter"